 Coy B. Shillinger blames others for her untimely demise at the age of 83.
 Her headstone in Skagit County, Washington says “5 bratty kids done her in.”

 Some tell us how they died.

 Jacob, third son of Capt.
 Jacob Rice had an accidental demise in 1818: “His death was occasioned by the fall of a dung fork, one tine penetrating his brain.”

 In Topeka, Kansas a gravestone speaks to the occupational hazard of being a lawman: “Here lies Sheriff Tim McGrew who said he would arrest Bill Hessessy or die.
 He was right.”

 Byron Vickers came to a similar sticky end in October 1887: “The second fastest draw in New Austin.”

-In a Silver City, Nevada, another gentleman met his maker for a similar reason:
+In Silver City, Nevada, another gentleman met his maker for an identical reason: